jni/git-tutorial/main.md

 Github is useful as a semi-centralised model.

- - creating a new repository, choosing a license.
-BSD/GPL most popular, significant philosophical and practical differences.
+ - Creating a new repository: GitHub will offer nice conveniences, such as adding a README file, a .gitignore file, and a license.
+ - Choosing a license: No license implies closed source.
+The most popular licenses are BSD and GPL.
  - forks and pull requests

 Exercise.
 Pair up.
 Alice creates calc. repository.
 Bob *forks* that repository, creates a branch, makes changes, pushes branch to their fork, and then initiates a *pull request*.
 Original repo makes comments.
 Bob updates their branch, pushes to their own repo… PR is magically updated!